Research news

 (Here’s also a little audio clip for the Medical Humanities blog of me talking about how the research happened and why I think it’s important, and a blog post outlining the main findings so far, along with some more personal angles.)

-In a paper in Wellcome Open Research (2022), my colleagues James Carney and Emily Holman and I presented methods and findings from a pilot study of group bibliotherapy (taking part in a fiction reading group for therapeutic or health-enhancing purposes), finding that keeping discussion on-topic (i.e. it actually being about the book we’ve been reading) was one of the main predictors of whether the discussion remained emotionally healthy or not.
+In a paper in Wellcome Open Research (2022), my colleagues James Carney and Emily Holman and I presented methods and findings from a pilot study of group bibliotherapy: Our project called “Books, Minds, and Bodies” brought together academics from the cognitive, medical, and neurosciences, and from anthropology, literary studies, and psychiatry with members of the Oxfordshire public to share the experience of reading aloud and discussing a novel in order to explore the therapeutic or health-enhancing benefits of reading fiction.
+We found that keeping discussion on-topic (i.e. it actually being about the book we’ve been reading) was one of the main predictors of whether the discussion remained emotionally healthy or not, and that enjoying the text mattered less than expected!

 [open access here]